-The exceptional resources available at the University of Hull, and in our city and surrounding region, enable you to cultivate your own interests and strengths.
+The exceptional resources available at the University of Hull, and in our city and the surrounding region, enable you to cultivate your own interests and strengths.
 Hull History Centre offers a treasure trove of archive material and our Maritime Historical Studies Centre is globally recognised as a centre for maritime history research.
 We contribute to Hull’s Wilberforce Institute for the Study of Slavery and Emancipation, which has a library of its own.
-On campus, the Brynmor Jones Library offers more than one million printed texts, and serves as a digital information hub for the University.
-The breadth of research interests among our academic staff means we can offer an unrivalled range of dissertation topics.
+On campus, the Brynmor Jones Library offers more than one million printed texts and serves as a digital information hub for the University.
+The breadth of research interests among our academic staff means we can offer a wide range of dissertation topics.

 What you'll study

 The full-time programme is scheduled over 45 weeks, divided into three 15-week trimesters.
 The part-time programme is the same but spread over two years.

 In Trimester 1, you study the modules, Research Project Management for Historians, and Practising History Further developing your key historical skills and linking you directly to the world of historical research.

 In Trimester 2, you take both thematic options, Power, Authority and Freedom in History and Memory, Meaning and History.
 Together, these will challenge you to draw conclusions from the past which range beyond your specialist period into a wider field of historical debate.